- Scientists in the relatively new field of “geopsychology” are seeing links between personality and location.

 - It turns out that Southerners are more agreeable, while Northeasterners are more neurotic — but not all results conform to stereotypes.

 Does where you live have any bearing on the kind of personality you have?
 Science says yes, and these maps show how.

 But which science is that, exactly?
 It sounds like something cooked up after hours in the back alley between the geography and psychology departments.
 When this rogue discipline becomes respectable enough to get its own lab, it will need its own name.

 The nascent field of geopsychology

-The traits examined on the maps are the so-called Big Five, a grouping of five broad personality dimensions that started gaining currency in academic psychology from the 1980s and often referred to by their acronym, CANOE:
+The traits examined on the maps are the so-called Big Five, a grouping of five broad personality dimensions that started gaining currency in academic psychology in the 1980s and are often referred to by their acronym, CANOE:

 - Neuroticism (a.k.a., Emotional Stability)

 Each trait is a spectrum.
 More conscientious means more efficient and organized; less conscientious means more extravagant and careless.
 Agreeableness ranges from friendly and compassionate on one end of the scale to critical and rational on the other.
 Neuroticism ranges from sensitivity and nervousness to resilience and confidence.
 Openness, from curiosity to caution.
 And extraversion, from outgoing to solitary.

 The usual caveat applies: None of these traits should be taken in isolation, neither for cause nor effect.
 Studies — of twins, for instance — show that these characteristics are about equally influenced by nature and nurture.
 In other words, half of your behavioral makeup is due to genetics, and the other half to the environment.
 Also interesting is the finding that while four out of five traits remain stable into old age, “agreeableness” does show variation as subjects get older, showing that people tend to become more compassionate, cooperative, and trusting as they age.